TolikPylypchuk/SharpHook/README.md

 are run on other threads.

 The library also provides the `GlobalHookBase` class which you can extend to create your own implementation of the global hook.
-It runs the hook on a separate thread and calls appropriate event handlers.
-You only need to implement a strategy for dispatching the events.
+It calls appropriate event handlers, and you only need to implement a strategy for dispatching the events.

 ### Reactive Global Hooks